JavierGonzalez/BMP/README.md

 Extract from [Bitcoin: A Peer-to-Peer Electronic Cash System](https://www.bitcoin.com/bitcoin.pdf) by Satoshi Nakamoto (2008-10):

-> They vote with their CPU power, expressing their acceptance of valid blocks by working on extending them and rejecting invalid blocks by refusing to work on them.
-Any needed rules and incentives can be enforced with this consensus mechanism.
+> Any needed rules and incentives can be enforced with this consensus mechanism.

 Tweet by [Roger Ver](https://twitter.com/rogerkver/status/649991677721972736) (2015-10-02):